 Guna Yala is a community on the northern-east shores of Panama where agriculture, fishing and tourism coexist.

 Like many other populations of the Americas, the Guna lived the times after the Spanish colonisation attempting to survive and keep their tradition and culture alive.
-After the nations in Latin America established the equality of all citizens before the law in the 19th Century, the ideal of monoculturalism and linguistic homogeneity borrowed by the western societies started to threaten the survival of indigenous peoples as inherent societies within the newly born nations.
+After the nations in Latin America established the equality of all citizens before the law in the 19th Century, the idea of mono-culturalism and linguistic homogeneity borrowed by the western societies started to threaten the survival of indigenous people as inherent societies within the newly born nations.

 Dalys Morris teaches economics in the secondary school in Gardi Sugdub: “When I was young I moved to Panama City to study and it was very hard because I only spoke Guna.
 Now our children start their education program in Guna and after the very first year we introduce Spanish."